paulcpederson/blog/contents/articles/make-your-own-heroku/index.md

 - clone the repo: `git clone git@github.com:heroku/node-js-sample.git`
 - `cd node-js-sample`
-- add dokku as a remote: `git remote add dokku dokku@your.domain:test`
+- add Dokku as a remote: `git remote add dokku dokku@your.domain:test`
-- push to dokku: `git push dokku master`
+- push to Dokku: `git push dokku master`

 After Dokku finishes deploying your app and reports back that it's finished, your app should be live at test.your.domain.
 Notice that the subdomain will be whatever you entered after the colon in your remote name.
 For example, if you want your app to live at apples.your.domain, you could add your remote like: